 The California Area IHS (CAIHS) uses telemedicine to enable local clinics to deliver psychiatric care by a board-certified psychiatrist based at the University of California-Davis.
-These telemedicine behavioral health services enable clinics to seek reimbursement for specialist provider care from MediCal that otherwise would not be available locally.
-Other programs used in the CAIHS included the following:
+These telemedicine behavioral health services enable clinics to seek

 - Friendship House.
 The Friendship House in San Francisco runs a youth program, funded through the IHS Methamphetamine and Suicide Prevention Initiative, with activities consisting of mentoring, sports, youth leadership development, health education, traditional counseling, life skills workshops, digital media workshops and traditional dance classes.
 Friendship House partners with other Native organizations to provide intensive mental health services.
-These activities support effective social and communication skills, problem solving, cultural identity and provide structure outside of school time to prevent drug use and suicide ideation.
-99 - Toiyabe Indian Health Project.
+These activities support effective social and communication skills, problem solving, cultural identity and provide structure outside of school time to prevent drug use and suicide ideation.99 - Toiyabe Indian Health Project.
 In an effort to prevent suicide, the Toiyabe Indian Health Project in the Eastern Sierra region of CAIHS, uses the American Indian Life Skills (suicide prevention interventions) curriculum in close partnership with local area schools.
-The Toiyabe Indian Health Project also uses the ASIST program for training behavioral health staff and are expanding the ASIST training among personnel at other agencies, such as schools.
+The Toiyabe Indian Health Project also uses the ASIST program for training behavioral health staff and are expanding the ASIST training among personnel at other agencies, such as schools.93